 you put in at the beginning comes out at the end.
 And since the Universe is made out of energy, the changes of which are governed

 by these conservation laws, the Universe cannot have arisen through transformational causation.
 It cannot have come out of

+the embodied soul.
 This egotism has covered everything like a veil.
 'All troubles come to an end when the ego dies'.
 If, by

 the grace of God, a man but once realizes that he is not the doer, then he at once becomes a jivanmukta.
 Though living in